andiboggs393/abfreewrite.com/README.md

-# abfreewrite.com  === a website made by Andi Boggs and started around January 4, 2019.
-Mostly consists of Love components, or props functions to stylize text and some writing.
-Began hosting on tierra.net and switched to firebase hosting in 2021.
+# abfreewrite.com is a website launched by Andi Boggs in early January 2019.
+She switched to firebase hosting in 2021.